Creating a Career Development Plan: Tips and Strategies

 - What steps do I need to take to meet my long-term objectives?

-- What steps can help me increase my effectiveness in my job and be more visible?
+- What can I do to improve my performance in my current job and become more visible?

-Plan an actionable one that includes:
+Make an actionable plan that includes:

 - Specific self-development tasks